sgrvinod/a-PyTorch-Tutorial-to-Object-Detection/README.md

 As we proceed, you will notice that there's a fair bit of engineering that's resulted in the SSD's very specific structure and formulation.
 Don't worry if some aspects of it seem contrived or unspontaneous at first.
 Remember, it's built upon _years_ of (often empirical) research in this field.

-I, for my part, hope I've been able to distill a moderately complex [paper](https://arxiv.org/abs/1512.02325) into a reasonably easy-to-understand tutorial.

 ### Some definitions

 A box is a box.
 A _bounding_ box is a box that wraps around an object i.e. represents its bounds.